-CBD oil is non-toxic and non-psychoactive, meaning it does not produce the “high” effect most people associate with cannabis.
-It is completely safe and has many known health benefits for mammals, including humans and horses.
+CBD oil for horses is non-toxic and non-psychoactive, meaning it does not produce the “high” effect most people associate with cannabis.
+It is generally safe and can be taken by most mammals, including humans and horses.
 This is because all mammals have a built-in endocannabinoid system (ECS) in their bodies.
 The ECS regulates many vital functions in the mammalian body.

-Cannabinoids, such as CBD, interact with receptors of the ECS to produce beneficial effects throughout the body.
+Cannabinoids, such as CBD, interact with receptors of the ECS.
 Two known receptors are the CB1 and CB2 receptors:

 CB1 receptors are located primarily in the brain.

 CB2 receptors are located in peripheral organs and in the immune system.